-dadau ca tam nidhimamrtasya raksitum kirītine balabhidathāmaraih saha

-And the vanquisher of Bala^a, together with the Immortals^b, entrusted that vessel with the Nectar to the Diadem's Wearer^c for safekeeping.
+dadau ca tam nidhimamrtasya raksitum And the vanquisher of Bala, ^a together with kirītine balabhidathāmaraih saha the Immortals, ^b entrusted that vessel with the Nectar to the Diadem's Wearer ^c for safekeeping.

-- ^a S. balabhid "the killer of Bala", Indra.
+^a S. balabhid - "the killer of Bala", Indra.

-- b S. amara the lesser gods.
+^b S. amara - the lesser gods.

-- c S. kirīţin Indra.
+° S. kirīțin - Indra.